 In 2016, the Group acquired land measuring circa 170,000 square meters on a title of temporary emphyteusis grant for 65 years through a successful competitive tender bidding process.
 The infrastructural works carried out by the Group, which include dredging and construction works, significantly enhanced the value of the land, with the aim of increasing the Group's revenues as a result of enhancing its ability to attract business.
 The directors therefore expect that the value of the land should, subject to these expectations being met, increase significantly.
-Nevertheless, for the time being, they consider it appropriate to measure the land in the financial statements at its historical cost, which comprises preliminary costs, capitalised ground rents due on uncommissioned land and the cost of the land on an ongoing basis, with particular reference made to the level of business attracted as the works are completed.
+Nevertheless, for the time being, they consider it appropriate to measure the land in the financial statements at its historical cost, which comprises preliminary costs, capitalised ground rents due on uncommissioned land and the cost of the infrastructural works being carried out.
+The directors will continue to assess the value of the land on an ongoing basis, with particular reference made to the level of business attracted as the works are completed.

-As at 31 December 2020, assets amounting to \in 3,919,172 (2019: \in 5,525,172) have not been brought into use and are therefore not being depreciated.
+As at 31 December 2020, assets amounting to €3,919,172 (2019: €5,525,172) have not been brought into use and are therefore not being depreciated.
 These are classified as assets under construction.